Dominique Edison

-Dominique Jamaar Edison (born July 16, 1986) is a former American football wide receiver.
-He was drafted by the Tennessee Titans in the sixth round of the 2009 NFL Draft.
-He played college football at Stephen F. Austin State University.
+Dominique Jamaar Edison (born July 16, 1986) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Stephen F. Austin Lumberjacks and was selected by the Tennessee Titans in the sixth round of the 2009 NFL draft.

 He was also a member of the Seattle Seahawks, Dallas Cowboys, Houston Texans and Edmonton Eskimos.

 College career

-Edison played for the Stephen F. Austin State University Lumberjacks.
-At Stephen F. Austin, Edison caught 179 balls over four years, including 27 touchdowns.
-In 2008, Edison caught 64 passes for 1,018 yards and 18 touchdowns in 11 games.
-He was ranked among the top five receivers nationally and statistically in the nation, He also tied with fellow Texan and former OSU receiver Dez Bryant of the Dallas Cowboys for touchdown receptions.
+Playing at Stephen F. Austin State University, Edison caught 179 balls over four years, including 27 touchdowns.
+In 2008, he caught 64 passes for 1,018 yards and 18 touchdowns in 11 games with the Lumberjacks.
+He was statistically ranked among the top five receivers nationally.
+He also tied with fellow Texan and former OSU receiver Dez Bryant of the Dallas Cowboys for touchdown receptions.
 He holds receiving records at SFASU for touchdowns in a season, touchdown catches, and receptions.
 He also holds the school record in the forty-yard dash at 4.32 seconds.
 He chose Stephen F. Austin over LSU, Texas Tech, and Missouri.
-He was considered a sleeper prospect for the 2009 NFL Draft and was invited to the NFL Combine.
+He was considered a sleeper prospect for the 2009 NFL draft and was invited to the NFL Combine.

 Professional career

-2009 NFL Draft

-The Tennessee Titans chose Edison with the 206th overall pick of the 2009 NFL Draft.

 Tennessee Titans

-Edison was the 206th overall pick in the 2009 NFL Draft.
+The Tennessee Titans selected Edison in the sixth round with the 206th overall pick of the 2009 NFL draft.
 In 2010, the Tennessee Titans released Edison.